ProteinsWebTeam/interpro-docs/docs/download.rst

 - The **InterProScan** tab provides a downloadable version of the :doc:`InterProScan software </interproscan>`.
 - The **Pfam** tab gives access various Pfam files.
 Data from previous Pfam releases are available in the `Pfam ftp <https://ftp.ebi.ac.uk/pub/databases/Pfam/>`_.
 - The **PRINTS** and **SFLD** tabs give access to the latest PRINTS and SFLD release files, available from the InterPro ftp.
-- The **Antifam** tab give access to the latest Antifam release files.
+- The **AntiFam** tab give access to the latest AntiFam release files.

 *************
 Export button